 - International exchange programs allow third and fourth year Ohio State students to study at a foreign institution, while a student from that institution comes to study at Ohio State.
 Students can study abroad for one semester or for a full academic year, earning full time taking courses in either English or the language of the host country.
 Applicants wishing to participate in these programs are interviewed and selected by a committee, and will need to have courses approved for Ohio State credit.

-- Those interested in pursuing an outside program — a program not approved by Ohio State — may do so as a student studying independently or petition for a one-time program approval in consultation with an Ohio State academic department.
-Called “Individualized Study Abroad Programs” (ISAPs), these programs may include research, internships and service-learning opportunities in addition to more traditional classroom-based programs.
+- Students may petition for a one-time program approval in consultation with an Ohio State academic department called an “Individualized Study Abroad Program” (ISAP).
+This may include research, internships and service-learning opportunities in addition to more traditional classroom-based programs.
 Students are responsible for identifying their own program and making all appropriate arrangements should an ISAP be approved.

 - Students looking to perform research abroad generally do so via the ISAP process or by studying independently on an outside program.
 While the Office of International Affairs supports a variety of international internship opportunities, volunteer programs and employment overseas are not supported or endorsed by The Ohio State University, but the former are often undertaken as independent programs.